influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

 2. Select an existing dashboard to add the annotation to, or [create a new dashboard](/influxdb/cloud/visualize-data/dashboards/create-dashboard/).
 The **Annotations** option is selected by default.
 4. In a dashboard cell, doing one of the following:

-   - To add an annotation to a single point in time, press Shift and click the time in the cell.
+   - To add an annotation to a single point in time, press Shift and click the time.
-   - To add an annotation to a time range, press Shift, click the start time in the cell, and then drag your cursor to the end time.
+   - To add an annotation to a time range, press Shift, click the start time, and then drag your cursor to the end time.
 5. On the **Add Annotation** page:

    1. Verify the time or time range, and update if needed.